jvasilakes/disentanglement-vae/README.md

 The `lambdas` keyword specifies the KL divergence weight for each of the latent spaces specified under `latent_dims`.
 Any latent_spaces without a corresponding entry in `lambdas` will fall back to the value of the `default` key.
+Set a weight to `"cyclic"` to use cyclic KL annealing for that latent.
+It will complete 4 cycles of linear increase with a ratio of 0.5.

 For the most part, the hyperparameters given in `config_example.json` are a good starting point.
 After editing `config_example.json` to your liking, run

 ```